 Let's talk about the weeks leading up to the event, and what your training and diet should consist of.

 4 weeks before the event - This is your last week where hardcore training (4+ hour sessions) would be recommended.
 Don't start pigging out yet, and do whatever you can to avoid the big injuries like torn muscles, sprained ankles, etc. If you drink a lot of alcohol, this is your last week that you should be drinking any of it - your ability to hydrate well depends on it!
 If you haven't had a physical in a while, now would be a good time.
 If you drink coffee every day, go two days on and one day off.
 More on this later.

 3 weeks before the event - Train hard, and train smart.
-You can still do a mile of lunges or that run through the campus stadium and parking garage, just avoid injury at all costs.
-Don't be concerned about slowing down at the cost of reducing injury risk.
-Cut the booze down to one drink per week, and stick with the two days on, one day off plan on caffeine.
+You can still do a mile of lunges or that run through the campus stadium and parking garage, just avoid injury at all costs, even if it means having to slow down just a little bit.
+Stick with the two days on, one day off plan on caffeine.
 If you've got an OCR event this week, be extra careful.
 Do not go for a PR from here on out.
 This is my last week where I’m putting in 20+ miles.

-2 weeks before the event - Start to taper.
-Your diet should still be free of junk food, but you can bump up your caloric intake by 1.5x.
+2 weeks before the event - Start to taper very slightly.
+Your diet should still be free of junk food, but you can bump up your caloric intake by 1.25x-1.5x.
 If you do a mile of lunges, bump it down to 3/4 mile of lunges.
 If you run 10 miles, run 6 instead.
 Stay clear of dangerous exercises that pose the risk of injury.
 Coffee should be 1 day on, 1 day off now.
 Better to have your caffeine withdraw headaches now than on the course.

 1 week before the event - Horray, food!
-2x caloric intake for this entire week.
+2x caloric intake for this entire week!
 Keep in mind that your glycogen reserves will be depleted in mere hours at the event, so have some good nutrition handy (more on that later).
 Completely cut out coffee, too.
 Why?
-Your body's resistance to the drink should have dwindled down by now, and by drinking a strong cup (or two, or five) of this potent brew on the morning of the ultrabeast will help you go to the bathroom one last time before the event, and your body's pain response will be suppressed.
+Your body's resistance to the drink should have dwindled down to nothing by now, and by drinking a strong cup (JUST ONE CUP) of this potent brew on the morning of the ultrabeast will help you go to the bathroom one last time before the event, and your body's pain response will be suppressed.
 Not to mention your alertness will be increased, which is nice when you're constantly looking out for things you can sprain your ankle on.
 In 2017 I drank a little too much coffee and this backfired on me.
 I was too jittery and jumpy and it made my morning very stressful, so please just have a single cup of coffee and don't go too overboard with it.
 CARB LOAD THIS WEEK.
 Do not simply carb load the night before - I see soooo many people make this mistake.
 This is a week-long process that applies to all major endurance events.
 As for training, do not train 3 days prior.
 If you do a mile of lunges usually, do 1/4 mile.
 It'd be wise to loosen up a little with a very easy paced 5k as well.
 Some people even went for a gentle run at the venue a couple days prior, and that's good too!
 Simply maintain your workout but do not go hard at all.
 Burpees and lunges are nice and safe exercises that you could do.

-Now that the mental pep talk is out of the way, let’s get to the actual course.
+Now that the mental pep talk and training tips are out of the way, let’s get to the actual course.
 Now, some venues are less hilly than others (Dallas, Slovenia and Jersey for example), but for the most part you're going to be doing this at a ski area.
-Sorry, but only about 3-5 of the advertised 30+ miles you will be able to run in, if you're lucky.
+Sorry, but only about 3-5 of the advertised 30+ miles you will be able to actually run in, if you're lucky.
 Of those miles, you may be going slightly downhill.
 You better go as fast as humanly possible during those stretches.
 If you use those easy trails to take it easy you will not finish.
 Simply not quitting will not result in a medal, you have to perform.
-The running portions are typically downhill bunny slopes with some basketball sized rocks dotting the trail to keep you alert with your footing.
+The running portions are typically downhill bunny slopes with some basketball sized rocks and wet grass dotting the trail to keep you alert with your footing.
 If you’re doing it right, your greatly enhanced gait will boost your run time up by anywhere between a minute to two minutes per mile from your flat road average.
 Sure, I can make the excuse that I don’t have any hills in Florida to train on but we all know that excuses will only cheat you out of your goals.
 Think of you and your goals as a relationship.
 You can’t cheat and expect things to still work out.

 Competitor wrote an amazing snippet on uphill running, which we need to discuss:

-- Stand Tall: Folding over at the hips and dropping your head to look at your feet compresses the air flow from your diaphragm and lungs to your nose and mouth.
+Stand Tall: Folding over at the hips and dropping your head to look at your feet compresses the air flow from your diaphragm and lungs to your nose and mouth.
 Try to maintain as flat a back as possible by staying in an upright position.
 Stand tall, and look down with your eyes, not your head.